 How do you end a letter of recommendation?

 A letter of recommendation should always contain a formal sign-off or salutation.
 The best salutations for a letter of this nature would be “Sincerely” or “Thank you so much.”

 How do you get a letter of recommendation?

-Asking for a recommendation requires sending an email to your manager, colleague, or friend who you’re requesting one from.
+Asking for a recommendation requires sending an email to your manager, colleague, or friend from who you’re requesting one.
 You should tell them your intended purpose of the letter and ask if they can show qualities you feel will be important to future jobs you’re applying for.

 How long should a recommendation letter be?